-The jet fuel deliveries for military aircraft in the Netherlands are derived from the Energy Balance.
-This includes all fuel delivered for military aviation purposes within the Netherlands, including fuel deliveries to militaries of external countries.
-Deliveries of marine diesel oil for military purposes are not reported separately in the Energy Balance and therefore are derived directly from the Ministry of Defence.
-These deliveries include all fuel deliveries to the Dutch Navy within the Netherlands and abroad.
+The fuel deliveries for military aviation and navigation are derived from the Energy Balance.
+This includes all fuel delivered for military aviation and navigation purposes within the Netherlands, including fuel deliveries to militaries of external countries.
 The fuel deliveries for the entire time series are shown in Table 2.1.
 The emission factors used for calculating greenhouse gas emissions resulting from military aviation and water-borne navigation are presented in Table 2.2A and 2.2B.
 The CO_2 emission factors are derived from the Ministry of Defence, whereas the emission factors for N_2O and CH_4 are derived from Hulskotte (2004).